Located in a prime location in Ikebukuro, Tokyo

 —Congratulations on the renovation of Izakaya Zanshin!

-Miyahara : Thank you.
-Finally, what I wanted to do has become a reality.
+Miyahara"Thank you very much.
+Finally, what I want to do has become a reality.

-For example, we would like to hold a "Kendo Club Job Hunting Fair" at Zanshin for new graduates, and we are already in the preparation stages.
+Becoming a platform for disseminating Japanese cultureI would be happy if those involved in kendo could make use of this.
+For example, I would like to hold a "Kendo Club Job Hunting Fair" for new graduates in Zanshin, and we are already in the preparation stage.
+Those with kendo experience can learn basic etiquette and manners.

-Kendo practitioners are attractive as human resources .
-I think other companies have the same impression.
+Kendo practitioners are also attractive human resources.I think other companies have the same impression."

 —If I were a student, I would have participated in the Kendo job hunt.

-Miyahara: "We want to promote Japanese culture, including kendo, to foreign tourists.
+Miyahara"We want to promote Japanese culture, including kendo, to foreign tourists.
 That's another role we want Zanshin to play."

 —Zanshin Co., Ltd. is a valuable entity that promotes not only kendo but also Japanese culture.